A lot of single women are afraid of marriage because of the negative things they’ve heard about the institution.

 Listening to their horror stories often reminds me of my own fears from when I was single.

-After observing several failed marriages and other unhappy ones, I too wondered about the possibility of a real “happily ever after“.
+After observing several failed marriages and other unhappy ones, I too wondered at the possibility of a real “happily ever after“.

 But you make a choice for sadness or happiness.